lindaxeva/datablix/README.md

 # Datablix

-Spot stale data and messy categories before they cause problems.
-Datablix reads a CSV and helps answer two everyday questions about a dataset:
+Meet Datablix.
+You hand it a CSV file (that is a spreadsheet saved as plain text), and it answers two questions you probably should be asking but never quite have time for:

-1. **Is this data still fresh?** How recent is it, and how much of it is stale?
+1. **Is this data still fresh, or has it gone off?**
-2. **What categories are in here?** What values appear in each column, how common are they, and which ones look like the same thing typed two different ways?
+2. **What is actually in each column, and is anything secretly typed five different ways?**

-Datablix uses **only the Python standard library**, so there is nothing to install.
-If you have Python 3.8 or newer, it runs.
+The best part: Datablix only uses tools that already come with Python, so there is nothing to install.
+If you have Python 3.8 or newer, you are good to go.
+And if the command line makes you nervous, relax, there is a web version that runs right in your browser.

-## The problem it solves
+**Want to just try it?** Here you go: https://lindaxeva.github.io/datablix/

-Lists and records drift over time.
-Two common failure modes show up again and again in volunteer, community, and small-office settings:
+## Why you might want this

-- A contact list, roster, or tracker quietly goes out of date, and nobody notices until it causes a problem.
+Here is a scene you may recognize.
+You open a spreadsheet you have not touched in months to send out an update.
+It looks fine.
+It always looks fine.
+But half the entries are quietly out of date, and nothing on the screen warns you.
+You find out the hard way, right after you hit send.

-- The same category gets typed inconsistently ("Active", "active", "ACTIVE"), which breaks filters, counts, and reports without anyone realizing.
+Or you try to count how many people are marked "Active".
+The total comes out weird.
+Turns out one row says "Active", another says "active", and a third went all in with "ACTIVE".
+To the spreadsheet, those are three completely different things, so your count splits across all of them.
+The spreadsheet is not wrong, exactly.
+It is just being extremely literal at the worst possible moment.

-Checking for these by eye is slow and error-prone. datablix does it in one command and explains what it found in plain language.
+This stuff is easy to do and almost impossible to catch by eye.
+So let Datablix do the squinting.
+It reads the file, tells you how old the data is, and flags the values that are really the same thing wearing different hats.
+One step, plain words, no detective work required.

-## Install
+## Getting started

-No installation needed.
-Clone the repository and run the script directly:
+There is nothing to install, so this is quick.
+Copy the project to your computer and run it:

 ```bash
 git clone https://github.com/lindaxeva/datablix.git